rukasakurai/rukasakurai.github.io/kubernetes.md

 ```

 ### Deploying a sample image from your own Azure Container Registry (ACR) to AKS
-Do the below first, and use `crcontosovideo.azurecr.io/contoso-website` in deployment.yaml, and then run `kubectl apply -f ./deployment.yaml`
+Do the below first, and use `crcontosovideo.azurecr.io/contoso-website` in deployment.yaml, and then run `kubectl apply -f ./deployment.yaml`.
+This takes about 5 minutes.
+(Since the deployed image is the same as the deployed image in the section before, there's no change to the application)
 ```
 export CONTAINER_REGISTRY=crContosoVideo